Battle of Kandahar (1880): Aftermath

 The Battle of Kandahar brought a close to the Second Anglo-Afghan War.
 Ayub Khan had been decisively beaten.
 He had lost the whole of his artillery, his camp, enormous quantities of ammunition, and about 1,000 men killed.
 Ayub Khan became a fugitive along with the small remnants of his battered army.
-The British appointee Abdur Rahman was thus securely established as emir of Afghanistan, under a protected state which gave Britain control of Afghanistan's foreign policy, while the British government of India retained the frontier territories ceded by the Treaty of Gandamak.
-Having thus achieved many of their war aims, the British withdrew from Afghanistan, the last troops leaving in April 1881.
-Ayub Khan subsequently raised a fresh rebellion against Abdur Rahman, but was swiftly defeated and taken as a political prisoner by British India.
-He was later poisoned in India after people were calling for his return.
-This political settlement was to endure until the Third Anglo-Afghan War in 1919.

 Roberts left Kandahar on 9 September 1880 and marched to Quetta with part of his division.
 On the 15 October 1880, at Sibi, he resigned his command, and sailed from Bombay on the 30th, taking sick leave in England.
 The exploits of General Roberts in Afghanistan greatly boosted his reputation as a skillful and enterprising soldier.
 Many years later, Roberts' heroic march was commemorated by a statue in Glasgow's Kelvingrove Park upon which the motto Virtute et valore (by Virtue and Courage) is inscribed.

+The British appointed Abdur Rahman who was an opponent of the British, was thus securely established as emir of Afghanistan, under a protected state which gave Britain control of Afghanistan's foreign policy.
+Abdur Rahman Khan now the ruling Amir, was viewed as the real victor of the Second Anglo-Afghan War.
+Despite attempts for the British to hold on to Kandahar, they decided to return it back to Afghanistan.
+Rahman confirmed the Treaty of Gandamak, whereby the British took control of the territories ceded by Yaqub Khan.
+Having thus achieved many of their war aims besides the aim of maintaining a British resident in Kabul, the British withdrew from Afghanistan, the last troops leaving in April 1881.
+The Afghan tribes maintained internal rule and local customs, and provided a continuing buffer between the British Raj and the Russian Empire.
+Ironically many of these policies had been desired by Sher Ali Khan, and war could have been prevented had they been implemented earlier.
+The war was expensive for Britain, spending some 17 million pounds during the war, which was three times the estimated cost.
+The costs rose just before the British left in March 1881, estimating to be around 19.5 million pounds.